Winter Blooming Plants and Shrubs to Grow in Your Zone 8 Garden

 Winter Jasmine (Jasminum nudiflorum)

-Unlike fragrant summer jasmines, this variety is known for its early-season color rather than scent, making it a standout in late winter and early spring.
-These plants can be grown as a shrub, trailing ground cover, or trained on a trellis for a cascading effect.
+This plant can be grown as a shrub, ground cover, or trained along a trellis for a cascading effect.

 SHOP FOR WINTER JASMINE